8 Step Guide to Legacy Software Modernization

 5. Does maintaining outdated infrastructure cost more than modernizing it?

-Popular Legacy System Modernisation Approaches
+Popular Legacy System Modernization Approaches

 How obsolete software develops is influenced by numerous things.
 Sometimes adding just one line of code may suffice, while other times you may need to completely reimplement the solution.
 It’s essential to choose the correct approach right from the beginning.
 There are two kinds of approaches: revolutionary and evolutionary.
 Let’s have a look at both of them:

-Revolutionary Approach: Big-Bang
+1. Revolutionary Approach: Big-Bang

 It happens when your company develops a complete removal of the previous solutions.
 It resembles starting anything from scratch.
 You can move on to the next type if you think updating an existing system is risk-free, but this strategy is only appropriate for companies who are willing to take a chance on security issues, the loss of important data, or system unavailability.
 Then it makes sense to develop a fresh solution.
 If the original software is unable to manage business processes or resolve problems, the innovative approach is ideal.

-Evolutionary Approach: Bad-Aid
+2. Evolutionary Approach: Bad-Aid

 This strategy aims to improve rather than building everything from scratch.
 Although it takes less time and effort, it is not always the best choice.
 However, there are fewer risks of data loss and downtime.
 This approach is more concerned with finding and removing the causes of problems than it is with really solving them.

-How To Initiate Legacy System Modernization For Your Business?
+How to Initiate Legacy System Modernization for Your Business?

 No matter what approach you choose, you need to have an action plan in place before you take a step.
 The more detailed your plan is the easier it’ll be for you to define success factors, allocate a budget and define timelines for your project.
 You must have a clear project scope, one exact problem that you have identified in advance that you wish to address and a possible, thought-through solution to the problem.

-Analyze Your Business Objectives
+1. Analyze Your Business Objectives

 • What is it that you are trying to change?